Sunday, 8 December 2019

 1974-2018 (present) Tunbridge Wells Constituency

-BBC 2019 election results.
+BBC 2019 and 2024 election results.

 Turn out percentage for 1956 found in a government document found on the web.
 The figure looks correct for the given the poll.